 Greenhouse gases are also changing the world's oceans and ice cover.
 Carbon dioxide reacts with water to form carbonic acid, so the oceans are becoming more acidic.
 The surface of the ocean has warmed about one degree during the last 80 years.
 Warming is causing snow to melt earlier in spring, and mountain glaciers are retreating.
 Even the great ice sheets on Greenland and Antarctica are shrinking.
 Thus the sea is rising at an increasing rate.

 Rising temperatures in the last century.
-Delaware has warmed more than most of the nation.
+New Jersey has warmed more than twice as much as most of the nation.
 Source: EPA, Climate Change Indicators in the United States.

 Increasing Temperature and Changing Precipitation Patterns